ZacGeurts/Simulator/README.md

 I am interested if this is useful to anyone and let me know if there are issues.
 If you try it and it makes sense or maybe it is broken then feel free to drop me a line by opening a ticket.<BR />
 I think there are some small issues yet with parsing some equations as I want better parsing for more structures.<BR /><BR />
 <BR />
-It is easiest to paste your equation into AI along with equations.txt and ask it to make your equation compatable, rather than scratch your head.<BR />
+It is easiest to paste your equation into AI along with equations.txt and ask it to make your equation compatible, rather than scratch your head.<BR />
 <BR />
 If anyone thinks this is cool or useful, let me know and I might make a decent manual, for now you should probably just bookmark it or download README.md and get something that reads markdown like VSCode or one of the various other readers.
 <BR /><BR />